alexmaco/rust-workshop/DAY_1.md

 - stores a mapping of keys of type **K** to values of type **V**
 - uses a hashing function to determine the place for a specific element
+  - the order of the elements may appear random
 - custom types can be used as keys; the **Hash** trait must be implemented (usually via #[derive(Hash)])

 ```rust